View Current

 Principles

-(6) The University aims to develop a significant and well-regarded institutional Art Collection that:
+(6) The University aims to develop a significant and well-regarded institutional art collection that:

-1. demonstrates the University’s commitment to the enjoyment, study, patronage and advancement of the visual arts;
+2. demonstrates the University’s commitment to the enjoyment, study, patronage and advancement of the visual arts;

-2. supports the teaching and learning, and community engagement programs of the University within the region of Northern Australia and Southeast Asia;
+3. supports the teaching and learning, and community engagement programs of the University within the region of Northern Australia and Southeast Asia;

-3. fosters a general awareness, appreciation and understanding of the visual arts and its wider cultural value, among the University community and members of the general public through its display, publication, and use in educational programs;
+4. fosters a general awareness, appreciation and understanding of the visual arts and its wider cultural value, among the University community and members of the general public through its display, publication, and use in educational programs;

-4. enhances the University environment and facilitates place-making at University campuses and centres through the delivery of the CDU Art Collection On-campus Display Program;
+5. enhances the University environment and facilitates place-making at University campuses and centres through the delivery of the CDU Art Collection On-campus Display Program;

 Collection objectives